Perro Fiel: Background

 The song was first recorded by American singer Nicky Jam on his own, recording the track as a demo for his album Fénix, though it was never fully executed for the album and was presented later to Shakira, who wrote new lyrics for the song and made it a part of her album.
 The original demo was leaked on the Internet in late 2016.

 Chart performance

 As of September 2017, the song has moved almost 19,000 copies in the United States according to Nielsen SoundScan.

 Music video

 The music video was filmed and directed by Jaume de Laiguana in late July 2017 in Barcelona and was released on 15 September 2017.
+Its cinematography was handled by Nono Arruga.